Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Unix.md

 Install the following software, if not already installed:

-- Java 17 or later (21 recommended)
+- Java 21 or later
 - Gradle 7.0 or later (included within repo so not needed on server)
 - Git
 - Python 3.8 (with pip)